Azure/aca-dotnet-workshop/docs/aca/03-aca-dapr-integration/index.md

 #### 2.5 Test `{{ apps.frontend }}` and `{{ apps.backend }}` Locally Using Dapr

 !!! success
     Now both Applications are running using Dapr sidecar.
-Open the local frontend UI URL, ignore the certificate warning locally, then provide an email to load the tasks for the user (e.g. `tjoudeh@bitoftech.net`).
+Note how ports 3500 and 3501 are used when starting the container apps.
+These ports instruct the container runtime to communicate with the Dapr sidecar, whereas the https ports from the appsettings files are the ports you use to launch the application locally.
+Open the local frontend UI URL (use `$FRONTEND_UI_BASE_URL_LOCAL` from step 2.4), ignore the certificate warning locally, then provide an email to load the tasks for the user (e.g. `tjoudeh@bitoftech.net`).
 If the application is working as expected you should see tasks list associated with the email you provided.

 - Close the sessions and navigate to the root.